Hypnotherapy and its Many Uses

 What is Ericksonian hypnosis?

-He was fascinated by hypnosis, but developed it to become much more of a relational surprise than the traditional hypnosis.
+He was fascinated by hypnosis, but developed it to become much more of a relational enterprise than the traditional hypnosis.
 Instead of someone being implanted with the correct ideas while in a relaxed state, he used different ways to influence other people’s behavior and reach the desired effect.
 Some of the core competencies he developed include utilization of what is already there; progression; distraction; partitioning; indirect and permissive suggestion; reframing and other ways of reorienting people.
 He had a fundamental belief in the resiliency and strength in each person.
 Instead of seeing his patients as weak and incapable without his intervention, he emphasized what they were already doing adaptively and used that to help them with the area of difficulty.
 For a more detailed description of how he worked and why so many people, including this writer, admire him, click here.

-Hypnotherapy to quit smoking.
+Hypnotherapy to quit smoking and other self-destructive habits.

 Giving up cigarettes is probably one of the hardest things to do.
 There is not only a physical dependency on nicotine that is psychological dependence on having something to do with your hands in your mouth.
 It’s not surprising that many people struggle with nicotine dependence also struggle with overeating.
 However, if you depend on cigarettes to relax you or to get to a day, you do not have to be chained to this addiction any longer.
 If you have a sincere desire to quit and are ready to take steps to eliminate cigarettes from your life, you can overcome this destructive, life-threatening habit.